rosanof/guidance-rtb/README.md

 Run `create-requester-rtb-app` (using onboarding guide).

-5. In your `.env` file set variable `TARGET_HEIMDALL` to the link that you established with the responder application.
+13. In your `.env` file set variable `TARGET_HEIMDALL` to the link that you established with the responder application.
 Then set the `TARGET` to point to the `TARGET_HEIMDALL`.

 ```
 TARGET_HEIMDALL="https://<rtb-app-id>.<acct>.<region>.dataplane.rtb.mpofxdevmu.aws.dev/link/<link-id>/bidrequest"
 TARGET=$(TARGET_HEIMDALL)
 ```

-6. Make sure that the current `kubectl config current-context` points to the publisher-eks cluster.
+14. Make sure that the current `kubectl config current-context` points to the publisher-eks cluster.
 (See step 3).
 Kick off the load test by running one of the benchmark targets.

 ```
 # run a small batch load test
 make benchmark@codekit
 ```

-See step 17 for other ways to run benchmark.

 Note: in this setup benchmarks are running in distributed mode on a remote cluster accessing the responder app using Heimdall provided network and broker.

-7. If you performed all of these steps on the same machine then you have more than a single context in your kubernetes config.
+15. If you performed all of these steps on the same machine then you have more than a single context in your kubernetes config.
 Here are some commands that will help you navigate in between the contexts.

 See all available contexts.
 You should observe the cluster with the `STACK_NAME` that you provided, which corresponds to your responder app, as well as the `publisher-eks` cluster.
 ```